linode/docs/docs/tools-reference/tools/split-files-with-split.md

 ## What is split?

-The Unix command-line utility `split` functions like `grep` or `tail`. `split` allows you to divide a larger file into several smaller files.
+`split` is a Unix command-line utility similar to `grep` or `tail`.
+It allows you to divide a larger file into several smaller files.

 {{< note >}}
 Certain options for `split` will not work by default on MacOS because the GNU version of split does not come pre-installed.
 Use Homebrew to install `brew install coreutils` then invoke in GNU split via `gsplit`.